astropy/astropy/docs/stats/robust.rst

      >>> filtered_data = sigclip(y)

-Note that once the ``sigclip`` instance is defined above, it can be applied to other data using the same already defined, sigma-clipping parameters.
+Note that once the ``sigclip`` instance is defined above, it can be applied to other data using the same already defined sigma-clipping parameters.

 ..